-Because mobile software applications are key components of our products and services, the success of our business is dependent on our ability and/or our customers' ability to distribute our mobile software applications through mobile software application stores, which are subject to terms and policies that are controlled by and subject to change in the discretion of the third-party operators of the application stores, or in certain cases by causing our software application store operators has approval authority over our mobile software applications as a condition to our distribution of our mobile software applications through the applicable application store, and any delay or withholding of any such approval can lead to delays in the availability of new releases, which may harm our customer relationships and adversely affect our business.
+Because mobile software applications are key components of our products and services, the success of our business is dependent on our ability and/or our customers' ability to distribute our mobile software applications through mobile software application stores, which are subject to terms and policies that are controlled by and subject to change in the discretion of the third-party operators of the application stores, or in certain cases by causing our software applications to be pre-loaded onto the devices that our customers distribute to their end users.
+In addition, each of the application store operators has approval authority over our mobile software applications as a condition to our distribution of our mobile software applications through the applicable application store, and any delay or withholding of any such approval can lead to delays in the availability of new releases, which may harm our customer relationships and adversely affect our business.
 There is also no guarantee that any approval will not be rescinded in the future.
 Any changes to third party application stores or their policies, terms or service or approvals, and where applicable, any delay or interruption in the ability of our software to be pre-loaded onto the devices that our customers distribute to their end users, and other barriers that restrict our ability to distribute our mobile software applications, including government actions, orders, or restrictions, may seriously harm our ability to maintain and/or grow the subscriber base for our products and services and could materially and adversely affect our financial condition and results of operations.